 With these benefits, the bottom of a stormwater basin is an ideal place for native vegetation to be planted.
-The basin located within Tract E, as well as portions of Tract D, are intended to be vegetated by natives.
+The basin located within Tract E, are intended to be vegetated by natives.
 Some of the typical plants one may see are below:

 - Prairie Cordgrass

 - Dark Green Bulrush

 - Dudley's Rush

 - Milkweed

 - Fox Sedge

 - Water Plantain

 - Aster

 - Iris

 - Sedge

 - Coneflower

-- Diaminanta

 - Goldenrod

 - Blazingstar